Aseptic necrosis of the hip is the death of bone tissue in the head of the femur (thigh bone) due to poor blood supply.

 Aseptic necrosis of the hip is caused by any event or condition that damages the arteries that feed the head of the femur .
 The most common events are fractures in the upper femur and dislocations of the hip, especially developmental dysplasia of the hip.
 Other causes reduce the blood supply by closing off or compressing the blood vessels.

-Symptoms may include: Groin pain, especially with weight-bearing actionsHip pain or limited hip motionButtock, thigh, and knee painLimping
+Symptoms may include: Groin pain, mainly with weight-bearing actionsHip pain or limited hip motionButtock, thigh, and knee painLimping

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You may be referred to an orthopedic surgeon.